UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Create popup text saying "LEVEL {X} PASSED!"

 - Play a cool sound when progressing to next level

-- New food-item: 50% chance to destroy slot.
-40% Chance to earn $5.
-10% Chance to spawn a KEY.
-^^^ really nice since this allows you to clear slots.
-Also fun gambling lol

 - Nerfed Diamond-slot to 3x bonus